 - 1 medium cucumber – hollowed, seeds discarded

 - 1/2 pint cherry tomatoes – slice into quarters

 - 1 Tbsp. red onion – minced

 - fresh cracked pepper to taste

-Bring a large pot of water to a boil, and add some salt.
-Add in the orzo pasta and cook until al-dente, about 6 to 8 minutes.
+1. Bring a large pot of water to a boil, and add a teaspoon of salt.
+Add in the orzo pasta and cook until al-dente, about 1 or 2 minutes less than the directions of the package.
 Drain and immediately run under cold water for a few seconds to stop the cooking.